Sings Tommy Collins

-Buck Owens Sings Tommy Collins is an album by Buck Owens, released in 1963.
+Sings Tommy Collins is the fifth studio album by Buck Owens, released in 1963.
 It reached number one on the Billboard Country Albums charts.

-It was re-issued on CD in 1997 by Sundazed Records.
+It was re-issued on CD in 1997 by Sundazed Music.

 Reception

 In his Allmusic review, critic Stephen Thomas Erlewine wrote "Owens didn't have hits with this record, but it did go to number one, and it does stand as one of his most consistently satisfying long-players, thanks to the pen of Tommy Collins and the wonderful performances of Buck Owens & His Buckaroos."

 Track listing

 All songs by Tommy Collins unless otherwise noted.